 Office of the Vice President for Community Services

 The mission of Community Services is to extend the university beyond its campuses and into San Antonio and South Texas through public service, extension, outreach, and community education.
-This is accomplished through a variety of programs and departments, including the Institute for Economic Development, the Institute of Texan Cultures, the Office of Community Outreach, the Office of Extended Education, the Downtown Campus Special Events Office, the UTSA Mexico Center, the Office of P-20 Initiatives, the Child and Adolescent Policy Research Institute, and the Center for Civic Engagement.
+This is accomplished through a variety of programs and departments, including the Institute for Economic Development, the Institute of Texan Cultures, the Office of Community Outreach, the Office of Extended Education, the Downtown Campus Special Events Office, the UTSA Mexico Center, the Institute for P-20 Initiatives, the Child and Adolescent Policy Research Institute, and the Center for Civic Engagement.

 The Office of Community Outreach (OCO) was established to increase UTSA’s visibility in targeted communities in South Texas, and to foster appropriate, mutually beneficial partnerships with these communities.
 The OCO works with educational, business and civic leaders in communities to promote higher education as an economic development resource and address barriers that inhibit or prevent area residents from enrolling at UTSA.
 Special events bring community leaders to UTSA and take university executives into South Texas communities.
 The OCO works closely with Admissions and other university offices in supporting student recruitment efforts.

 The Office of Extended Education serves the region’s adult, professional and continuing education needs through a range of targeted programs that match UTSA’s unique resources with the lifelong learning needs of the region.
 Extended Education works collaboratively with academic and nonacademic units of the university to develop and offer seminars, online courses, conferences and programs for the general public, professional and governmental agencies, and businesses, as well as graduate and professional school entrance exam preparation.
-Selected courses for college credit are also available through the Office of Extended Education’s Extended Studies Program.
+Selected courses for college credit are also available through the Extended Education’s Extended Studies Program.

 The Institute for Economic Development is dedicated to creating jobs, growing businesses and fostering economic development.
 Our various centers and programs provide professional business advising, technical training, research, and strategic planning for entrepreneurs, business owners and community leaders.
 Our programs serve San Antonio, the Texas-Mexico border area as well as regional, national and international stakeholders.
 Together with federal, state and local governments, and private businesses, the UTSA Institute for Economic Development fosters economic and community development in support of UTSA’s community engagement mission.